 - Tables in Microsoft Word documents

 - Signed patient waiver and permissions form acknowledging potential publication and accessibility on the internet for figures/videos containing a patient’s face, eyes, or other identifiers

-- List “CDEM/CORD Education Supplement” as the first line of the manuscript.
+- List “CDEM/CORD Education Special Issue” as the first line of the manuscript.
 Include title at the top of the first page (limited to 100 characters including spaces).
 Spell out all abbreviations no matter how obvious, for example, “emergency department”